koushikbajpayee06/devTinder/README.md

 - User.findOne With duplicate email ids, Which object returned.
 - API- Get user by email
 - API - Feed API - GET/feed - get all the users from the database
+- API - Get user by Id
+- Create a delete user API